History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 Dorinda’s escapades aside, she presumably gave Edward up for adoption when he was about six years old.
 Edward was adopted by a well-known and respected doctor, John J. Steiner, and his wife Georgina (Blanchett) Steiner, of Richfield, Utah.

-Edward would have developed an attachment to and held memories of his mother, along with his maternal grandparents and extended family for those first six years of his life.
+Edward would have undoubtedly developed an attachment to and held memories of his mother, along with his maternal grandparents and extended family for those first six years of his life.
 There is no known reason that he was given up for adoption (other than Dorinda wanted to be unencumbered in her marriage or affairs) but certainly this would have been a devastating event for Edward.

 Thereafter the Steiners formally, and informally, adopted several children over the years.
 Edward was the only boy in this extended family, and it appears may have been only the second child of five to be formally adopted and although no such records have been found, Edward’s last name was legally changed to Steiner.